Pylons/pyramid/docs/narr/security.rst

 in the above code block, there are three ACEs: ``(Allow, Everyone, 'view')``, ``(Allow, 'group:editors', 'add')``, and ``(Allow, 'group:editors', 'edit')``.

-The first element of any ACE is either :data:`pyramid.security.Allow`, or :data:`pyramid.security.Deny`, representing the action to take when the ACE matches.
+The first element of any ACE is either :data:`pyramid.authorization.Allow`, or :data:`pyramid.authorization.Deny`, representing the action to take when the ACE matches.
 The second element is a :term:`principal`.
 The third argument is a permission or sequence of permission names.